mechanical-ink/calavera-reusable-actions/docs/set-default-labels.md

 Specify the target repository this action should run on.
 This is used to prevent actions from running on repositories other than the target repository.
 For example, specifying a target-repo of `schalkneethling/schalkneethling.com` will prevent the workflow from running on forks of `schalkneethling/schalkneethling.com`.

 - This input is required

+### should-delete-labels

+This is an optional `boolean` input that is `false` by default.
+If set to `true`, the action will delete any existing labels that are not listed in the JSON file mentioned previously.

 ## Usage